 Bags under the eyes are experienced by many people as they age.
 While this condition is typically not a sign of any serious medical condition, it can cause a tired appearance that some people wish to correct using cosmetic treatments.

-Eyesthetica, a premiere facial surgery practice in Los Angeles, offers a number of procedures to treat bags under the eyes and other problems with the lower eyelids.
+Eyesthetica, a premier facial surgery practice in Los Angeles, offers a number of procedures to treat bags under the eyes and other problems with the lower eyelids.
 In this post, our cosmetic eye and facial surgeons discuss the causes of bags under the eyes and several treatment options.

 The Causes of Puffy, Swollen Eyes